kyma-project/istio/docs/user/04-30-istio-no-sidecar.md

    Sidecar injection is disabled if the output does not contain the `sidecar.istio.io/inject:true` line.
 Change or add the label and restart the Pod to enable sidecar injection for the Deployment.

-For more information, read [Istio documentation](https://istio.io/docs/ops/common-problems/injection/).
+For more information, read the [Istio documentation](https://istio.io/docs/ops/common-problems/injection/).